Sairyss/.dotfiles/.config/kanata/README.md

 Below is (non-exhaustive) list of key maps I use.
 For full list check the config: [kanata.kdb](./kanata.kbd)

-> [!NOTE]
-> This config is tested in KDE plasma.
-Might need some adjustments for
-> other DEs since it heavily utilizes default shortcuts to map certain actions.

 ### Leader layer

+`<leader>` key can be mapped to any convenient key.
+For example, I use left thumb key on my split keyboard.
+On tap it's a `return` key, but when held it becomes a leader key.
-`<leader>` key is mapped to `j+k` chord to enter the leader layer until `esc` is pressed to exit, or while holding `space` or `return` keys - layer is toggled until key is released.
+It can also be configured to enter the leader layer on tap, until `esc` is pressed to exit the layer.

 > [!Note]
 > I use a split keyboard so these keys are on my left and right thumbs respectively,